zhangce/elementary/README.md

     $ cd dep/boost
     $ sh install.sh

-Mia::Elementary needs CMake (>2.6) to build. (http://www.cmake.org/)
+Elementary needs CMake (>2.6) to build. (http://www.cmake.org/)

 1.2 Installation

-To install Mia::Elementary, first set environment variables.
+To install Elementary, first set environment variables.
 You may need to set environment variable BOOST_ROOT.
 If there are multiple installtions of boost on your machine, you may want to pass -D Boost_PROGRAM_OPTIONS_LIBRARY=<path> to select the correct boost to use.
 You may also need to set environment variable